byronwall/excel-vba-book/book/07 user forms and input/00 overview.md

 * a quick summary of the different pieces, when they're useful and specific/common properties

-at the end of the day, there is not much too special about forms other than knowing what the different pieces are this should be a relatively quick chapter since most of the referene material is elsewhere
+at the end of the day, there is not much too special about forms other than knowing what the different pieces are this should be a relatively quick chapter since most of the reference material is elsewhere